-I went abroad and forgot about Roy.
-Until yesterday when we were packing up and I saw him pass by.
+I went abroad for a few years and forgot about Roy.
+Until yesterday when we were packing up to leave the house I grew up in, and I saw this ghost from my past pass by.
+He didn’t recognize me.
+But I did.
 Something snapped.
 Like an ice cube being run down my neck.

 As someone who has been through so many changes in the last few years, I felt an urgent need to prove to myself that I’m no longer the person I was years in 2014.
 I wanted to leave this shithole behind for good.

 Hey.
 I won’t ask if you remember me because I know you do.
 I just wanted to say I’m really sorry for how I treated you.
 There’s no explanation.
 No my side of the story.
 No excuse.
 And they weren’t just harmless jokes.